EuroMillions and Millionaire Raffle Interactive Game Procedures

 - The ability to play the Games in the UK and Isle of Man in advance for a maximum of eight Draws (or any other maximum number of Draws decided by Camelot).

-- The National Lottery Commission or any other body appointed to regulate The National Lottery from time to time.
+- The Gambling Commission or any other body appointed to regulate The National Lottery from time to time.

 - A prize won by an eligible player in the EuroMillions game.